Already using Zoom? You don't need another file-sharing app.

 One less company to store your data

-Your files go straight into your Zoom account — not WeTransfer's servers, not Virtru's, not Botdoc's.
+Your files go straight into your Zoom account — not another vendor's servers.
 Fewer vendors, fewer DPAs, fewer places sensitive data lives.

 Feature comparison